postmanlabs/labs-docs/v6/postman/environments_and_globals/variables.md

 [![autocomplete for variables](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/Autocomp_tooltips1.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/Autocomp_tooltips1.png)

 Type an open curly bracket to bring up the autocomplete menu.
-For the pre-request and test scripts section, which [uses the data editor](/docs/v6/postman/launching_postman/navigating_postman), entering the first letter of a variable triggers the autocomplete.
-The menu contains a list of all the variables in the current environment, followed by globals.
-Navigating through the list also shows the initial value, current value and scope for each variable, along with a feedback for overridden variables.
+For the pre-request and test scripts section, which [uses the data editor](/docs/v6/postman/launching_postman/navigating_postman), entering the first letter of a variable triggers autocomplete.
+The menu contains a list of all variables in the current environment, followed by globals.
+Navigating through the list also shows the initial value, current value and scope for each variable, along with feedback for overridden variables.
 The following screen displays selection of Token1 with its initial and current values and scope:

 ##### **Variable highlighting and tooltip on hover**

 [![variable highlighting and tooltips](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/Autocomp_tooltips2.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/Autocomp_tooltips2.png)

 Variables are highlighted in orange, with unresolved variables shown in red.
-Hovering over a variable shows its initial, and current value and the scope.
-If a variable is unresolved - i.e., no value in the current environment - the tooltip shows the appropriate feedback.
+Hovering over a variable shows its initial and current value and the scope.
+If a variable is unresolved - i.e., no value in the current environment - the tooltip shows appropriate feedback.